hamayl-ali/Pass...analyzer/README.md

 2-Calculate password entropy

-3-Classify password as Very Weak / Weak / Medium / Strong
+3-Classify password as Very Weak / Weak / Medium / Strong.

 4-Check if the password has been breached (using SHA-1 hashing)